Blog

 Traditionally, Rosh Hashanah is a celebration of creation, specifically the day God created Adam and Eve.
 As such, God the Creator is hailed and crowned as “our King” on that day.

-Christians often blow the shofar throughout the year, but in Judaism it’s only blown during the month of Elul prior to Rosh Hashanah and at the holiday.
+Christians often blow the shofar throughout the year, but in Judaism it’s only blown during the month of Elul, prior to Rosh Hashanah and at the holiday.
 It was also blown at the coronation of the kings of Israel, to announce the new king or the coming of the king.

-Boaz Michael, founder of First Fruits of Zion, says that’s a foreshadow for those who believe in Jesus.
+Boaz Michael, founder of First Fruits of Zion, says that’s a foreshadowing for those who believe in Jesus.

-“And they tell us something, they’re speaking to us, they’re reminding us of something and one of the things they’re reminding us of is the creation of the world, the coming of the King, King Messiah one day at this time, the coronation of his kingdom here on earth,” says Michael.
-“This is what the shofar is to remind us of and it speaks to us every day when we hear that sound.”
+“And they tell us something, they’re speaking to us, they’re reminding us of something, and one of the things they’re reminding us of is the creation of the world, the coming of the king, King Messiah one day at this time, the coronation of his Kingdom here on earth,” says Michael.
+“This is what the shofar is to remind us of, and it speaks to us every day when we hear that sound.”

-For Christians, there are a number of references in the New Testament referring to the sounding of trumpets: “And He will send His angels with a great sound of a trumpet, and they will gather together His elect from the four winds, from one end of heaven to the other” (Matthew 24:31 NKJV).
+“And He will send His angels with a great sound of a trumpet, and they will gather together His elect from the four winds, from one end of heaven to the other” (Matthew 24:31 NKJV).

-Paul also writes, “It will happen in a moment, in the blink of an eye, when the last trumpet is blown.
+Paul writes, “It will happen in a moment, in the blink of an eye, when the last trumpet is blown.
 For when the trumpet sounds, those who have died will be raised to live forever.
 And we who are living will also be transformed” (1 Corinthians 15:52 NLT).

-The seven trumpets in Revelation also make clear they play a part in the end-time calling.
+The seven trumpets in Revelation also make clear they play a part in the end time calling.

-A festive meal at the start of the holiday includes eating apples dipped in honey for a sweet new year; dates—that our enemies would be consumed; pomegranate seeds—that we would bear much fruit; eating round hallah, symbolizing the circle of life and the crown of God’s Kingship; and eating a fish or ram’s head, symbolic of being the head and not the tail in the year to come.
+A festive meal at the start of the holiday includes eating apples dipped in honey for a sweet new year; dates, that our enemies would be consumed; pomegranate seeds, that we would bear much fruit; eating round hallah, symbolizing the circle of life and the crown of God’s Kingship; and eating a fish or ram’s head, symbolic of being the head and not the tail in the year to come.

-Another custom is called Tashlich, which literally means “to cast away” or “throw away.”
-This concept comes from Micah 7:19: “Once again you will have compassion on us.
-You will trample our sins under your feet and throw them into the depths of the ocean!”
+Another custom is called Tashlich, which literally means “to cast away” or “to throw away.”
+This concept comes from Micah 7:19 (NKJV): “He will again have compassion on us and will subdue our iniquities.
+You will cast all our sins into the depths of the sea.”

 This is a time of reflection to think about and repent for sins of the previous year and to determine how one could do better in the coming year.
 During this ceremony, Jewish people stand by a body of water and symbolically cast their sins into the water.

-HOLIDAY GREETING: L’Shanah Tovah U’metuka (“May you have a good and sweet new year!”) and Chag Sameach (“Happy holiday!”).
+Holiday Greeting: L’Shanah Tovah U’metuka (“May you have a good and sweet new year!”) and Chag Sameach (“Happy holiday!”).

 Julie Stahl is a correspondent for CBN News in the Middle East.
 A Hebrew speaker, she has been covering news in Israel full-time for more than 20 years.
 Julie’s life as a journalist has been intertwined with CBN—first as a graduate student in Journalism at Regent University; then as a journalist with Middle East Television (METV) when it was owned by CBN from 1989-91; and now with the Middle East Bureau of CBN News in Jerusalem since 2009.
 She is also an integral part of CBN News’ award-winning show, Jerusalem Dateline, a weekly news program providing a biblical and prophetic perspective to what is happening in Israel and the Middle East.